Snuff (tobacco): Sneezing

 When sniffed, snuff often causes a sneeze, though this is often seen by snuff-takers as the sign of a beginner or amateur.
 This is not uncommon; however, the tendency to sneeze varies with the person and the particular snuff.
 Generally, drier snuffs are more likely to do this.
 For this reason, sellers of snuff often sell handkerchiefs.
+As the use of snuff increased, darker handkerchiefs with patterns became popular, so snuff stains would be less visible.